-Even if the quarantine fee does not apply to you, you will still be required to quarantine.
+Even if the quarantine fee does not apply to you, you may still be required to quarantine if directed to.

 Who will be charged for quarantine fees

-Other than travellers flying from New Zealand, you are required to quarantine under the public health orders, and you will be liable to pay quarantine fees, if
+All international travellers flying into Sydney, other than from New Zealand, are required to quarantine under the public health orders, and you will be liable to pay quarantine fees, if

 - you have arrived in NSW by aircraft and you have been in a country other than Australia or New Zealand within 14 days immediately prior to your arrival